What is stainless steel passivation?

 Can CitriSurf products be used on laser marked parts?

 Laser marks on stainless steel are very susceptible to corrosion if they are not passivated, due to the heat stirring up fresh iron to the surface.
 One of the best properties of CitriSurf is its ability to get good corrosion resistance of laser etch marks.
 Adjusting the laser parameters may help also.
 It is best to discuss this with us.

 Note that for nonferrous alloys such as titanium, laser marking is not a process that can create iron contamination and a need to passivate.

 Will CitriSurf products clean off heat scale or weld discoloration?

 It varies depending on the severity of the scale/discoloration, but in general citric acid does not attack the surface enough to remove these.
 Our Weld Wizard line of products is better able to safely remove heat and weld discoloration from the surface of your stainless steel.

 Will CitriSurf pickle and passivate?

-Many people tend to conflate the two types of treatment, so here’s a clarification of the terminology: Pickling is the removal of discoloration and scale by an acid treatment, its purpose it to make the surface look more uniform.
+Many people tend to conflate the two types of treatment, so here’s a clarification of the terminology: Pickling is the removal of discoloration and scale by an acid treatment.
+Its purpose it to make the surface appearance more uniform.
 Passivation is the removal of surface iron by an acid treatment, its purpose is to help in preventing rust corrosion.
 Citric acid based passivation, including CitriSurf, does not pickle.
 It’s not strong enough to etch or eat into the metal surface.
-Nitric acid passivation does give a little pickling (and nitric pickling gives a little passivation), which is why a lot of people still think the two things are a single process.
+Nitric acid passivation does produce some pickling (and nitric pickling produces some passivation), which is why a lot of people still think the two things are a single process.
 If someone says they want pickling and passivation, ask if they are looking for just corrosion resistance or if scale/discoloration removal is needed.
 They possibly only want passivation and don’t know it.

 Will CitriSurf products remove rust?